sideround/project-visualizing-real-world-data/README.md

  - Select a dataset from a public source.
  - Create a Jupyter noteboosk to analyze the data
+ - Using your data, create a minimum of

+ one scatter plot,
+ one histogram,
- - Using your data, create a minimum of one scatter plot, one histogram, one box plot and one bar graph (you can add more than one visualization of each type of you choose).
+ one box plot
+ one bar graph (you can add more than one visualization of each type of you choose).

  Graphs should contain the proper labeling of the x and y axis when appropriate as well as a title for the graph.
  - Explain what insight or information is inferred from these visualizations.
 The explanation should be in the notebook in markdown cells.

 ## Necessary Deliverables